Henry-zwh/Advanced-Controller-APP/README.md

 ## Functionality Guide

 - **Camera Module**:
-  - **Refresh** Cameras: Click the "Refresh Cameras" button to scan for cameras connected to the system.
+  **Refresh Cameras**: Click the "Refresh Cameras" button to scan for cameras connected to the system.
-  - **Select & Preview**: Choose different cameras and resolutions from the dropdown menus for "Camera 1" and "Camera 2".
+  **Select & Preview**: Choose different cameras and resolutions from the dropdown menus for "Camera 1" and "Camera 2".
 Click "Start Preview" to display the live feed on the canvases.
-  - **Record**: While previewing, click "Start Record" to begin recording video.
+  **Record**: While previewing, click "Start Record" to begin recording video.
 Click it again to stop.
 Recorded videos will be saved in the data/video/ directory.

 - **Serial Communication Module**:
+  **Connect**: Click "Refresh Ports" to scan for available ports.
+After selecting a port and baud rate, click "Connect" to establish a connection.
+  **LED Control**: Once connected, you can select channels and click "LED On" to send an activation command.
+While on, you can select different modes and click "Update LED" to change the device's state.
+  **Receive Data**: Select the channels you want to receive data from and click "Start Receive".
+Data will be plotted in real-time on the chart below and logged to a CSV file in the data/signal/ directory.
+  **Add Marker**: While receiving data, click "Add Marker" to insert a vertical dashed line on the plot and mark the next data point with a '1' in the CSV log.

 - **Synchronization Module**:
+  **Start Record** & Receive: When a camera is previewing and a serial port is connected, click the "Start Record & Receive" button.
+This will simultaneously trigger both video recording and serial data reception.
+Clicking it again will stop both processes at the same time.